Snow Skin Mooncake (冰皮月饼)-matcha cream filling

 Mooncake skin

-1. To prevent sticking, cook some rice (glutinous or regular) flour in pan at medium low heat for about 5 minutes.
+- To prevent sticking, cook some rice (glutinous or regular) flour in pan at medium low heat for about 5 minutes.
+Set aside to cool.

 Making the mooncake

-2. Divide the dough into equal pieces (about 35g).
-Take the match cream out to let it thaw a bit.
+- Divide the dough into equal pieces (about 35g).
+Take the matcha cream out to let it thaw a bit.

-3. Roll out the snow skin dough and put the matcha cream in the center.
-Wrap the skin around matcha cream center.
+- Put the matcha cream in the centre.
+Wrap the skin around matcha cream centre.
 Pinch off any excess snow skin so it’s not too thick.

-5. Cover and put into the freezer for about 10-15 minutes.
+- Cover and put into the fridge for about 5 minutes.
 This will help maintain its shape when using the mold.
-I forgot to do it…..

-7. Press down firmly but not too hard or else you will break the mooncake.
-Before eating, individually wrap the mooncake and freeze for about 20 minutes.
+- Press down firmly so the pattern is imprinted onto the snow skin Before eating, individually wrap the mooncake and freeze for about 20 minutes.

 Storing your mooncakes